mliew21396/remote-work-u2/week-6/3-PezDispenser/README.md

 ## Learning Competencies
 - Implement a basic Ruby class and identify when to use instance variables
-- Translate a user story into driver test code and solutions
 - Translate driver test code into a class structure using object-oriented design

 ## Summary